JustinMShea/Roosevelt-Econ-Panel/README.md

-# Roosevelt Panel Discussion on Economic Justice and the American Dream
+# Roosevelt Panel Discussion on Economics and the American Dream

 From the program brochure: